male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;✅&nbsp; | Is the system using role-based access control (e.g., reserver vs. administrator)? |
 | &nbsp;⚠️&nbsp; | Are administrator privileges limited to ensure GDPR compliance (e.g., administrators<br> cannot use data for unauthorized purposes)? |

+(Roles work, but administrators can see all user data without logging or restrictions.)

 ---

 | **Result** | **Privacy by Design Principles** |